InstRO/InstRO/readme.md

 - Python 2.7.10

 ### Build Steps
-To build InstRO, first build and install Rose.
-Secondly, build and install Boost.
+In order to build InstRO, one first builds and installs Rose.
+We recommend using the InstRO/rose fork, as we add functionalityt which may not be merged back into the rose main repository.
+Secondly, one builds and installs Boost.
-Run the 'make-config' script located in the top level directory, which builds the configure file.
-Then, configure with providing the Boost and the Rose paths.
+After these prerequisites are fulfilled one runs the 'make-config' script located in the top level directory, which builds the configure file. 'configure' with providing the Boost (--with-boost) and the Rose (--with-rose) paths.
+InstRO comes with an examples directory, which includes show-cases.
+In order to build these examples, invoke configure with additional --enable-examples.
 Finally, run 'make'.

 ### Testing InstRO
 Run 'make check' in the top level build directory.
+More about how we test InstRO can be found in the test directory.

 ### Building with Clang
-Support for the Clang compiler is work in progress.
+Support for building the InstRO framework with the Clang compiler infrastructure is work in progress.

-## Style guidelines

-### Filenames

-Filenames are generally mixed case.
-That means a file starts with an uppercase letter and then uses cammel case.
-For example PassFactory.h

-Files should be named like the class it contains.
-Generally one should have one class per file, unless there is a very good reason for not to follow this guideline.

-### Code style

-We use an indentation with only tab characters.
-With that users can decide to display source w.r.t. their personal preference (e.g. 2 vs. 4 spaces per indentation).

-Namespaces are not indented.
-Accordingly a class definition starts at column 0.

-We use include guards which correspond to the directory structure that lead to the respective file.
-If the file is located at lib/include/instro/pass/foo/Foo.h then its respective include guard is INSTRO_PASS_FOO_FOO_H.

-### Naming

-Although we use namespaces to separate disstinct entities, we still reflect this in a classes name.
-For example would a Pass which is specialized to work with Rose be named RosePass and put into the Rose namespace - LLVMPass accordingly.

 ## JSON Configuration